7 ways 9/11 influenced pop culture that you may have forgotten or never known about

 The patriotism Olympics

-While dissent had essentially become verboten in post-9/11 America, jingoistic exhibitions were broadly encouraged.
+While dissent had essentially become verboten, jingoistic exhibitions were strongly encouraged.
 Nowhere was this more apparent than in the world of sports.

-The first mass public assembly after the towers came down was the WWE’s Smackdown, which aired on September 13, live from an American flag-festooned arena.
-Meanwhile, Major League Baseball would remain shut down for four more days, making it the longest pause in the league’s history since World War I. Baseball came roaring back on September 17, with a Mets vs. Pirates matchup and some notable changes.
-Both teams wore the Stars and Stripes on their uniforms, with the Mets donning caps inscribed with NYPD and NYFD rather than its own insignia.
-More consequentially, though, an assistant media relations director with the San Diego Padres suggested replacing the standard seventh-inning stretch song, “Take Me Out to the Ball Game,” with the more solemn “God Bless America.”
-The commissioner of the MLB liked this idea so much, he stipulated it for all teams going forward.
-That tradition remains a special-occasions standard to this day, and both the Yankees and Dodgers still play the song at every game.
+The first mass public assembly after 9/11 was the WWE’s Smackdown, which aired on September 13, live from an American flag-festooned arena.
+Meanwhile, Major League Baseball would remain shut down for four more days, making it the longest pause in the league’s history since World War I. Baseball came roaring back, though, on September 17, with a Mets vs. Pirates matchup—and some notable changes.
+Both teams wore the Stars and Stripes on their uniforms, with the Mets donning caps inscribed with NYPD and NYFD rather than their own insignia.
+More consequentially, an assistant media relations director with the San Diego Padres suggested replacing the standard seventh-inning stretch song, “Take Me Out to the Ball Game,” with the more solemn “God Bless America.”
+The commissioner of the MLB liked this idea so much, he mandated it for all teams indefinitely.
+The song remains a special-occasions MLB standard to this day, with both the Yankees and Dodgers still playing it at every game.

 Despite no direct correlation between patriotism and sports, similar displays sprang up nationwide, far beyond baseball.
 During a football game the second Sunday after 9/11, between the Chicago Bears and the Minnesota Vikings, sailors from the Great Lakes Naval Academy unfurled an enormous American flag across Soldier Field, upping the patriotic ante.
 After winning a NASCAR race that same day, Dale Earnhardt Jr. carried a large American flag around the track, a gesture most race winners repeated for the rest of the 2001 season.
-Flag fever had indeed taken hold.
-In fact, as the New York Times later reported, a cottage industry of enormous flag makers soon emerged to accommodate demand from sporting events, which culminated in a 2008 All-Star Game appearance of a 15-story building-size flag.
+Flag fever had taken hold.
+In fact, as the New York Times later reported, a cottage industry of enormous flag makers soon emerged just to accommodate demand from sporting events, which culminated in a 2008 All-Star Game appearance of a flag as long as a 15-story building.
 All sporting events had seemingly evolved into the Olympics of Patriotism.

 Propaganda for the whole family